-Excessive storage of fat in the liver is a common feature of many types of severe insulin resistance, and can lead to inflammation in the liver (hepatitis) and sometimes even to irreversible liver scarring (cirrhosis).
+Excessive storage of fat in the liver is a common feature of many types of severe insulin resistance (though not all), and can lead to inflammation in the liver (hepatitis) and sometimes even to irreversible liver scarring (cirrhosis).
 This tends to be particularly severe in patients who also have lipodystrophy.

 Because patients with severe insulin resistance often have diabetes, a low level of the healthy type of cholesterol (HDL cholesterol) and high levels of triglyceride in their bloodstream, their risks of heart attacks and strokes are significantly increased.
 Much of the treatment given aims to minimise the long term risk of these problems, although at the time of treatment symptoms are often not apparent.

 High insulin levels in the blood result when the pancreas tries to overcome insulin resistance by making more insulin.
 High insulin levels change the balance of male and female hormones produced by the ovary.
 The main problems which result are irregular periods, sometime associated with extra hair growth in a male-type distribution, and development or worsening of acne.
 The actions of high levels of insulin on the ovaries sometimes impair ovulation, which can lead to problems with fertility.
 This combination of problems is very similar to that seen in polycystic ovary syndrome, which to some degree may affect up to 5% of women of reproductive age.
 There is no evidence that severe insulin resistance affects sex hormones or fertility in men.

 In some people who have severe insulin resistance in association with loss of fat tissue (lipodystrophy), loss of some of the normal contours of the face and body may lead to altered appearance.
 Please see the information sheet dealing with lipodystrophy for further discussion of this.